arCABAL/agtg/README.md

 ```
 (Init only matters if you have a fresh clone of the repo)

-2. Then copy agtg.cfg and packages into your sauerbraten directory and press accept if asked to confirm merging the packages folder, and also add the `exec agtg.cfg` line to your autoexec.cfg
+2. Then copy agtg.cfg and packages into your sauerbraten directory and press accept if asked to confirm merging the packages folder, copy the `awesomefont` folder into packages, and also add the `exec agtg.cfg` line to your autoexec.cfg

 ## Usage